sebastianruder/NLP-progress/english/question_answering.md

 [SWAG](https://arxiv.org/abs/1808.05326) (Situations With Adversarial Generations) is a large-scale dataset for the task of grounded commonsense inference, unifying natural language inference and physically grounded reasoning.
 The dataset consists of 113k multiple choice questions about grounded situations.
 Each question is a video caption from LSMDC or ActivityNet Captions, with four answer choices about what might happen next in the scene.
 The correct answer is the (real) video caption for the next event in the video; the three incorrect answers are adversarially generated and human verified, so as to fool machines but not humans.

-The public leaderboard is available on the [AI2 website] (https://leaderboard.allenai.org/swag/submissions/public).
+The public leaderboard is available on the [AI2 website](https://leaderboard.allenai.org/swag/submissions/public).

 ### RecipeQA